The Jesuit Relations: Criticism

-As the Jesuit order used The Jesuit Relations to help raise money for the missions, scholars have scrutinized the reports for the possibility of textual incongruity or fictionalized accounts.
+As the Jesuits used The Jesuit Relations to help raise money for the missions, scholars have scrutinized the reports for the possibility of textual incongruity or fictionalized accounts.
 Certainly, the Jesuits may have worked to convey optimism about their progress in converting the Indigenous peoples, as it was very slow.
-There are also numerous examples of Jesuits' bias against Indigenous peoples within these texts, as well as deliberate attempts to interpret Indigenous customs through a European lens.
+There are also numerous examples of Jesuits' bias against Indigenous peoples within these texts and of deliberate attempts to interpret Indigenous customs through a European lens.

-When examined critically, The Jesuit Relations can function as an important resource in the study of cultural exchange that occurred between the settlers of New France and Native Americans, because many of these missionaries attempted to immerse themselves within Indigenous societies and understand their cultures and practices to a greater extent than other European settlers.
+When examined critically, The Jesuit Relations can function as an important resource in the study of cultural exchange that occurred between the settlers of New France and the Indigenous peoples because many of the missionaries made more of an attempt to immerse themselves within Indigenous societies and to understand their cultures and practices than other European settlers.

-Because of the wide distribution of the letters after publication, scholars ask the question: who decided the relevance of information contained in these field letters?
+Because of the wide distribution of the letters after publication, scholars ask the question of who decided the relevance of information contained in these field letters.
 Although the Jesuits tried to avoid disclosing any compromise in their principles, "it is possible to detect evidence of soul-searching and shifting points of view" relative to their success at converting Indigenous peoples.
 After extensive cultural immersion, some missionaries may have adopted certain Indigenous ways of life or cultural practices.
 Jesuit officials in France would be liable to omit any threat to their philosophies in the final document.
-The issue concerns less the basic accuracy of the Jesuit Relations than the "manipulative literary devices" employed by the editors.
-Prominent Jesuit Relations scholar Allan Greer notes that European writings were popularly documented in one of two forms, as travel narratives or as encyclopedic catalogs.
-He notes that the Jesuits obscured the boundaries between these two genres in an attempt to raise funds to continue Jesuit missions in New France: "One of the peculiarities of the Jesuit Relations is that they combine both types of writing: Jacques Marquette's personal narrative of his trip down the Mississippi, for example, shares space with Jean de Brébeuf's systematic description of Huron society."
+The issue concerns less the basic accuracy of the Jesuit Relations than the "manipulative literary devices" that were employed by the editors.
+The prominent Jesuit Relations scholar Allan Greer notes that European writings were popularly documented in one of two forms, as travel narratives or as encyclopedic catalogs.
+He also notes that the Jesuits obscured the boundaries between the two genres in an attempt to raise funds to continue Jesuit missions in New France: "One of the peculiarities of the Jesuit Relations is that they combine both types of writing: Jacques Marquette's personal narrative of his trip down the Mississippi, for example, shares space with Jean de Brébeuf's systematic description of Huron society."